25 Interesting Facts about Israel

 The flag of Israel (Shutterstock)

 7. The Israeli flag has a white background with two blue stripes and a central Star of David (Magen David).
-Blue and white are traditional colours of Jewish prayer shawls while the Star of David is the customary emblem of Judaism.
+The Star of David is the customary emblem of Judaism.

 8. Israel is part home to the lowest point on Earth.
 Shared by Israel and the Palestinian Territories on the western side and Jordan on the east, the Dead Sea is 434m (1,424ft) below sea level.